yanzhangg/personalityViz/README.md

-# D3 Project Starter Template
+# D3 Project: What Your Personality Says About Your Media Preferences

 # References